ETTALONG CHALLENGE DAY

 IN-HOUSE CARNIVAL (Sponsored by Ian & Scott Haggarty)

-The Club would like to say a huge "thank you" to both Ian and Scott for their continued support of our ladies carnivals.
+A huge "thank you" to both Ian and Scott for their continued support of our ladies carnivals.

 Those ladies who were lucky to win on the day are pictured below with Ian.

 President Barbara Burdack with our sponsors Scott and Ian Haggarty

 Winners - Irene Moore, Lorraine Hopkins and Robbyn McPherson

 Second - Denise Noorbergen, Cecily Norris and Margaret Wild

 Third - Norma Freeman, Sandra Barry and Sheryn Batcheldor